SEL-Columbia/NeXT/docs/README.rst

   system, or should that be handled by a different layer.

 - Service vs application.
 How do we envision our application?
 Is this a service or a specific application?
-The issue I have with figuring

 Parts